pocomane/MiSTer_Batch_Control/Readme.md

 mbc COMMAND [ARG1 [ARG2 [...]]]
 ```

+The main commands are `raw_seq` and `load_rom`, but other usefull ones are
+provided too.
 Please refer to the documentation of the single commands.

 ## Command raw_seq